 Thursday, October 7, 1976

-When I got back to the house I did a few chores.
-When it was time for bed I was very tired because it had been a rough day.
+When I got back to the house, I did a few chores.
+When it was time for bed, I was tired because it had been a rough day.

 Friday, October 8, 1976

 I got up at 6:00 a.m. and helped Mom with the chores.
-This morning Mr. Thompson called to tell me that one of his co-workers has a daughter my age.
-She and her friends were going to a Disco tech tonight and I was invited to come along.
-I didn’t know this girl and I knew she was most likely having me tag along because her dad had asked her to.
+This morning, Mr. Thompson called to tell me that one of his co-workers has a daughter my age.
+She and her friends were going to a Disco tech tonight, and I was invited to come along.
+I didn’t know these girls, and I knew she most likely invited me to tag along because her dad had asked her to.
 I didn’t know how to tell Mr. Thompson that I didn’t want to go.
 I knew he was doing this to be nice.
 I guess he thinks the reason I was going back to Canada was because I didn’t have any friends here.
 It doesn’t matter now because I am leaving.

 I worked today for the Thompsons from 9:00 a.m. until 6:00 p.m.
-I felt horrible being there because now they know I have deceived them.
+I felt horrible being there because they now know I deceived them.

 When I got back to the house and was in the middle of reading the letter I had gotten from Nick today, Mom called from outside to tell me that she had lost the house key.
 She sounded stressed out about it.
 I told her I would come to help her find it in a minute.
-When I was done reading the letter I looked out the window.
-It was starting to get dark, and Mom still had not found the key.
+When I was done reading the letter, I looked out the window.
+It was getting dark, and Mom still had not found the key.

-Mom was even more worried because this key was the only key there was to the house, and it was so old that they don’t make them anymore.
-When I got outside I asked Mom where she thought that she might have lost the key.
-There are about 2 acres of land in the back yard and mom said she had walked everywhere and it would be impossible to know where she could have dropped the key.
+Mom was even more worried because this was the only key to the house, and it was so old that they no longer make them.
+When I got outside, I asked Mom where she thought she might have lost the key.
+There are about 2 acres of land in the backyard.
+Mom said she had walked everywhere, and it would be impossible to know where she could have dropped the key.

-Then we got a flashlight to see if we could find the key.
+Then we got a flashlight to see if we could find it.
 There are so many weeds.
 I realized it would be a miracle if we were to find it.
 I suggested that we kneel and say a prayer.
-Just as we were done praying I got the impression to go get the steel rake and to start raking the weeds.
+Just as we were done praying, I got the impression to go get the steel rake and to start raking the weeds.
 I had barely started to rake when I heard the key hit the rake.
 The Lord answered our prayer.
-When we got back inside we went back on our knees to thank Him.
+When we got back inside, we went back on our knees and thanked Him.

 Saturday, October 9, 1976

 This morning I went into the backyard and picked apples, pears, and plums right off the tree!
-Then I brought them back into the house so that we can enjoy them while they are fresh.
+Then I brought them back into the house so that we could all enjoy them while they were fresh.

 When we got to Mai-Britt’s place, Mai-Britt and I went into her room and talked.
 Mai-Britt got out some old pictures of us.
 It made us both laugh as we talked about old times.
 Mai-Britt wanted to know all about Canada.
 She thought it sounded so exciting for me and Sander to live there.
-It probably would have been if our basic needs had been meet.
+It probably would have been if our basic needs had been met.
 I let Mai-Britt think it had been wonderful to live there.
-I didn’t tell her the real story because it was too bazaar to believe and if mom were to find I had said anything about it, she would have gotten upset with me.
+I didn’t tell her the real story because it was too bizarre to believe, and if Mom had found out I had said anything about it, she would have gotten upset with me.

 Mai-Britt kept telling me how I was the luckiest girl in the world!
 She had no idea that SHE was the fortunate one.
 She could see her real dad anytime she wanted.
 She had a beautiful room with lots of clothes and a mom who truly cared about her.
 It made me want to break down and cry!
 But I managed to keep a smile on my face and pretended that my life was just one big adventure.